 Other common names: liane rouge, red bush or huo tan mu.

-Chinese knotweed is a perennial herbaceous vine which quickly spreads and covers any available surfaces.
-When not climbing over other plants or structures, plants grow to 70 cm to 1 metre tall.
+Chinese knotweed is a perennial herbaceous vine that quickly spreads and covers any available surfaces.
+When not climbing over other plants or structures, plants grow from 70cm to 1m tall.